mikelmaron/atlas-nethope-workshop/kepler.md

 ### Requirements

 Kepler works mainly on CSV data.
-For this lesson, we use [Damage assessment data collected in Fulcrum after Hurricane Maria]( http://192.168.1.100:8000/damage.csv) and [hands on assessment data just collected] (A copy of the damage assessment CSV file is available here at [data/damage.csv](./data/damage.csv).)
+For this lesson, we use [Damage assessment data collected in Fulcrum after Hurricane Maria]( ./data/damage.csv) and [hands on assessment data just collected](https://web.fulcrumapp.com/shares/7579ac8fcc5eb36f.csv)

 ![](assets/images/kepler-nethope.png)

 ### Instructions

 #### Launch Kepler with your data
 Kepler.gl is a powerful and easy to use open source geospatial analysis tool for large-scale data sets.
-There is a link to open Kepler on the main page of Atlas, or directly at http://192.168.1.100:2999/kepler.gl
+There is a link to open Kepler on the main page of Atlas, or directly at http://192.168.1.100:2999/kepler.gl (or https://kepler.gl/demo after the workshop)

 First, you will be prompted to load data.
 Download "damage.csv" and upload to Kepler.